SjokerLily/awesome-image-captioning/README.md

 Motivated by NLP , researchers  in  the  vision-language  domain  also  proposed  to train  the  large-scale  Transformer  architectures.
 Some of these multi-modal large-scale pre-training models can also be used for IC and have achieved much better performances than small-scale ones.

+**If need, I'm glad to supplement other paper information such as journal reference and continue to update latest awesome works.
+However, I'm busy with other issue currently and could not update this paper list in recent time.

+Most of the journal reference can be found at ArXiv(since the pdf link I've already provided) and meanwhile I recommend [this webside](https://paperswithcode.com/sota) to search source code.

 ## Survey